CloudSecurityAlliance/CSA-IT-Operations/strategy/README.md

-# IT / Operations strategy at the Cloud Security Alliance
+# IT / Operations / AI strategy at the Cloud Security Alliance

 ## Use the cloud

 I know it seems obvious with the name being Cloud Security Alliance and all but we are not just a cloud first organization, but a cloud only organization unless there is no alternative (e.g. the printer in the office).

-## Use the cloud at as high a level as possible
+## Use the cloud / AI at as high a level as possible

 Don't just forklift a workload into the cloud.
 Move it up the stack IaaS->PaaS->SaaS where possible.
 Always remembering that some workloads aren't ready for it yet, and some workloads are things we need to do in house (see the Wardley maps for an explanation of this).